ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+one will believe him.
+Drink
+kind of intoxicating liquors.
+Ever live
+(misfortune excepted) within your income.
-tire to bed think over what you
+When you retire to bed think over what you
 have been doing during the day.
 Make
 haste to be rich, if you would prosper.
 Small and steady gains give competency,